Serpent27/PARSEC/README.md

 	- If you choose any input for either box, you're guaranteed to go through every possible state before returning to your original input.
 This maximizes security and prevents any bits from going un-confused or un-diffused.
 - The key expansion uses weird operations to strengthen the key.
 Each key byte gets passed through the S-box multiple times and XOR'd with the round and byte index.
 Also, the key expansion uses shuffling because why not?
 - 32 rounds because if it's good enough for Serpent, it's good enough for me.
-- 768-bit key because I decided to go ridiculously overboard.
+- 1024-bit key because I decided to go ridiculously overboard.
 In theory, the fastest computer our universe allows to exist can only run at `~10^50` operations/sec.
 I decided to cut that in half ,because nobody said it couldn't be quantum, right? *right?*, and calculate how large the key would need to be to still be secure.
     - Hint: `10^50` operations/sec means `2^166` operations/sec, which cracks more 128-bit keys than I'll probably generate in my lifetime.
-    - I settled on 384 bits of security, post-quantum, which means `2^218` seconds to crack the key.
+    - I settled on 384 bits of security, post-quantum, which means `2^218` seconds to crack the key for the previously mentioned, theoretical *fastest computer in the universe*.
 That should prevent the security margin from being closed by a quantum supercomputer orbiting a black hole...
+But, since the key size is a power of 2, I used a 1024-bit key, which becomes 512 bits of security, and thus increasing the security margin even more; as if anyone cares at that point.
+	- For anyone who actually cares, the 1024-bit key means a key bruteforce will take `2^346` seconds for such an attacker with such an "ideal computer".
+However, the challenge of bruteforcing the key becomes unimportant when you consider the block size:
 - 512-bit block size, for the same reason as the key size.
 This is based on a block-cipher attack where an attacker can break the algorithm for every possible key, with `2^(block size)` bits ciphertext.
     - I feel comfortable making this smaller than the key, due to a trick I used, where it mixes the key with the P-box, effectively creating `2^256` possible P-boxes.
 That way, for the purposes of the aforementioned attack, it *should* require `2^768` bits instead of only `2^512`.